tboudreaux/MethuselanThucydides/README.md

 # Methuselan Thucydides
 A more feature rich implementation of Paper.GPT.
 This is a webserver which summarizes ever paper in arxiv categories every morning and allows you to ask questions of them.

+The name is a bit of a joke (albeit an extremley bad one).
+This app summarized what has been been put on the arxiv, somewhat of a recent history of the literature if you will.
+Thucydides, being one of the earliest rigorus historian in western culture, seemed to fit.
+However, Thucydides famously lived <em>a long time ago</em> so would be extremley old and likely physically incabable of summarizing modern academic literature.
+Methusela was famously very old....

+The joke is stretched and the metaphor is poor; however, what you can't say is that its not a unique name.

 # Installation
 Much of the install is handled by the Dockerfile.
 However, in addition to